 More Ruins in the Village

 The park backs onto the urban village of Mehrauli and most of the foot paths end up there.
-The village of Mehrauli also has some fantastic monuments, like the incredible Jahaz Mahal (Ship Palace) and Zafar Mahal, the summer palace of the last Mughal ruler, Bahadur Shah Zafar.
+The village of Mehrauli also has some fantastic free places to visit, like the incredible Jahaz Mahal (Ship Palace) and Zafar Mahal, the summer palace of the last Mughal ruler, Bahadur Shah Zafar.

 Jahaz Mahal is somewhat protected and has a guard, but Zafar Mahal is in a ruinous state, completely encroached upon by new construction and used as a drinking/card gambling spot.
 Judging from the architecture it must have been magnificent once.